sirbully/sirbully/README.md

 Also, trying to branch out to Mobile Development and DevOps.

-- 🔭 Working on a mobile app built in React Native and deploying websites on AWS
+- 🔭 Working on a push notification module for a mobile app built in React Native and ElasticSearch
 - 🌱 Learning NestJs | Python | Go | AWS | ElasticSearch
 - ⚡ Quote: There is always time.
 You just have to find it.
 - 📫 How to reach me: [hello@krizzabullecer.dev](mailto:hello@krizzabullecer.dev)